New ‘RHONY’ Housewife Leah McSweeney Says ‘I Stand By It All’ Over Controversial #MeToo Criticism

-As the Daily Beast reports, McSweeney is standing by her comments and says that she meant every word.
+As the Daily Beast reported, McSweeney is standing by her comments and said that she meant every word.

-McSweeney has disputed Asia Argento’s claim that she was raped by Harvey Weinstein.
-She says that because Argento had previously been in a relationship with the convicted felon, the encounter that Argento says was non-consensual wasn’t rape.
+McSweeney disputed Asia Argento’s claim that she was raped by Harvey Weinstein.
+She said that because Argento had previously been in a relationship with the convicted felon, the encounter that Argento said was non-consensual wasn’t rape.

 “Calling this ‘rape’ is doing our society, including sexual-assault survivors, a disservice on so many levels,” McSweeney said shortly after Argento’s ex-boyfriend Anthony Bourdain died.
 “I was raped when I was 15 years old.
 I know a lot of women will accuse me of victim-blaming, but at some point we have to remove the impenetrable shield that one receives when she is considered a victim.”